andy9299/seiyuulist/README.md

 ## Basic User Flow
 1. Land on homepage and view information on a popular seasonal anime
-2. Click on more information about the anime
+2. Click to find more information about the anime/seiyuu
+3. Search for an seiyuu you like!
-3. Create an account in order to favorite and rank seiyuu of their choice
+4. Create an account in order to favorite and rank seiyuu of your choice (feel free to drag them around!)

 ## Api
 Special thanks to https://docs.api.jikan.moe/ for the informational api